-“I knew he had the talent,” Peters said Thursday.
+“I knew he had the talent,” Peters said Thursday, via Ravens Wire.
 “I knew he loved the game.
 So that’s two ultimate things that can help you.
 I just respect somebody who loves the game of football like he does.”

-“I remember when he first started throwing the damn no-look pass at practice and he’s been doing it since he was a rookie,” Peters continued.
+“I remember when he first started throwing the damn no-look pass at practice and he’s been doing it since he was a rookie,” Peters said.
 “So, the dude is amazing.”

-“He’s a Super Bowl champ, he’s an MVP of this league,” Peters continued.
+“He’s a Super Bowl champ, he’s an MVP of this league,” Peters told reporters Thursday.
 “He’s a hell of a player, man, and a guy like that, you’ve gotta respect his game.”

 Peters notched an interception off of Mahomes back in 2018, but he wasn’t yet in Baltimore for the Week 3 game last season.
 This will be the first time the two former teammates have met since that “Monday Night Football” game at the Los Angeles Coliseum in 2018.
 You can bet that Peters and Mahomes will be as competitive as ever on Monday, with their undefeated teams facing off and dominance over the AFC on the line.